NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

 | ``netapp:maxbpspergib``                  | String    | The maximum bytes per second allowed per GiB of the Manila share size.|
 +------------------------------------------+-----------+-----------------------------------------------------------------------+

 Table 6.11.
-NetApp specific QoS Extra Specs for use with Manila Share Types that have ``qos_support = True``.
+NetApp specific QoS Extra Specs for use with Manila Share Types that have ``qos=True``.

 .. caution::